What Is SMTP? Understanding the Simple Mail Transfer Protocol

 7. VRFY

-The VRFY command verifies if an email address exists on the mail server.
-Example:
+The VRFY command checks whether a specific email address exists on the server.
+However, many servers disable this command for security reasons.

 8. EXPN